 12 and which are not.
-13 If the claims are determined not to be valid, then the Trustee would be forced to object to those claims, and once that process plays out, and the 17 18 court makes all those rulings, at some point,
+13 If the claims are determined not to be valid,

+14 then the Trustee would be forced to object to those 15 claims.
+The claimants would have the right to 16 defend themselves and try to legitimize their 17 claims, and once that process plays out, and the court makes all those rulings, at some point, 19 hopefully, money will be distributed.